kovasb/gamma/README.md

 (require '[gamma.program :as p])
 ```

-Lets use Gamma to create a minimum shader program to simply draw a red triangle.
+Lets use Gamma to create a minimum shader program for drawing a red triangle.

 ```clojure
 ;; shader input attribute will be a vec2 of x,y coordinates